Cov-ComSec/Cov-ComSec.github.io/content/posts/crowdstrike_event/index.md

 This week we will complete a blue team, security operation centre type challenge!

-Unfortunately places are limited this week, and require booking in advance - to book view our post on either Aula or Discord
+Unfortunately places are limited this week, and require booking in advance - to book, view our post on either Aula or Discord

 ## Who are CrowdStrike?
 'CrowdStrike was founded in 2011 to fix a fundamental problem: The sophisticated attacks that were forcing the world’s leading businesses into the headlines could not be solved with existing malware-based defences.
 Co-founders George Kurtz and Dmitri Alperovitch realized that a brand new approach was needed — one that combines the most advanced endpoint protection with expert intelligence to pinpoint the adversaries perpetrating the attacks, not just the malware.'